Home Fixed Income Why are Government Securities Issued?

 The government securities market of India is blooming as investment is no longer limited to large institutions and has been facilitated for retail investors.
 The Retail Direct Scheme of RBI has allowed individual investors to partake in primary auctions along with secondary market trading on the Retail Direct Portal.
 Government securities are issued as per requirements, RBI holds auctions for willing investors, and the deals are made.
 Investors enjoy lucrative returns in the form of periodic interest payments or discounted bond prices.

 The objectives of investors are easy to comprehend here, while the issuing governments also have specific goals to attain.
+In this context, government securities in India play a crucial role, as they help in achieving both investor safety and government funding needs.
 Fund collection is the focus of government securities, but there is more to explore and understand here.

 Read on as we explain the purpose of issuing the various types of government securities throughout the year.